rengakrishnaa/PORT-SCANNING/README.md

 Here is an simple port scanner.
 I scans to the first 1000 ports.
-Can be mobified the ports if its needed.
+Can be modified the ports if its needed.